FDownl/FDownl/README.md

 ## Support Us

 We are glad to know you want to support us!
-Unfortunatelly, there is still no way to do that :(
+Unfortunately, there is still no way to do that :(